 I'm getting a cardiac catheterization.
 If blockages are found, what's the best treatment, angioplasty or bypass surgery?

-During cardiac catheterization, your doctor will examine images of the inside of your coronary arteries.
+During cardiac catheterization, a health care provider examines images of the inside of the heart (coronary) arteries.
 If cholesterol plaques in these arteries (coronary artery disease) have caused areas of narrowing, treatment options depend on various factors, including:

 - Severity and extent of coronary artery disease